maheshrijal/notes/docs/aws/rds.md

 - Zero downtime operation
 - Just click on modify for DB & enable multi AZ

 Internally a snapshot is taken & a new DB is restored from the snapshot in the target AZ.
-Then, a synchronization is established between two databases.
+Then, synchronization is established between two databases.

 ## RDS Custom

-Managed Oracle & Microsoft SQL Server Database with OS & database customization.
+Managed **Oracle & Microsoft SQL** Server Database with OS & database customization.
 Offers all the beneifts of RDS along with `underlying DB, OS, EC2 access`.
 Deactivate automation mode to to perform customization & it is better to take a DB snapshot beforehand.

 ## Amazon Aurora

-- Proprietary Datbase from AWS
+- Proprietary database from AWS
-- Postgres & MySQL are both supported as Aurora DB (Drivers work as if the DB is aurora/mysql)
+- **Postgres & MySQL** are supported as Aurora DB (Drivers work as if the DB is aurora/mysql)
 - Aurora is `AWS Cloud Optimized` & claims 5x performance improvement over MySql on RDS & over 3x performance improvement over Postgres on RDS
 - Storage grows automatically in incrememts of 10GB upto 128 TB
 - Aurora can have 15 Replicas while MYSQL has 5 and the replication process is faster `sub 10 ms lag`